madhavan-raja/Reverse-Flappy-Bird/README.md

 # Reverse Flappy Bird

-Flappy Bird, but you are the pipe and you have to avoid the birds.
+Flappy Bird, but you are the pipe and have to avoid the birds.

 Written in p5js using JavaScript.